Old Guard State Fencibles: Organization

-"A gentleman whose abilities and virtues, domestic and public, are the theme of universal applause and who received the undivided homage of citizens of later days, that gentleman was Joseph R. Ingersoll, Esq.
+"A gentleman whose abilities and virtues, domestic and public, are the theme of universal applause and who received the undivided homage of citizens of later days, that gentleman was Joseph Reed Ingersoll.
 He may therefore be called, with pride, the father of the Fencibles."

 Philadelphia nativist riots

 The Old Guard State Fencibles participated in the Philadelphia nativist riots as part of the First Infantry Regiment of the First Brigade, composed of the State Fencibles, Captain Page; Washington Blues, Captain Patterson; National Grays, Captain Fritz, and other companies, were under the command of Col. Joseph Murray.

 Mexican War

 The State Fencibles offered their services to the governor, but the quota for Pennsylvania troops had already been met, and as a body the Fencibles were not called to active service.
 Many of the members then entered into the service with other units.
 They were: Capt.
 William F. Small.
 Capt.
 R. B. ]\raeey, Lieut.
 R. Crittendon, Lieut.
 Orlando Griffith, Sergt.
 William Rice; Privates — George Gardner, Charles B. Packer, B. P. Button, Andrew Butler, Samuel Brown, Theodore Hesser.
 David B. Scheble, Jacob Stapleton, James Anderson, Thomas Punston, Thomas McClintock.